sushantsikka/Comments-using-Dw/README.md

 # Comments-using-Dw
-This article explains how to create a web application for comments by users using Adobe Dreamweaver.
+This article explains how to create a web application for user comments using PHP.